userdocs/astro-starlight/src/content/docs/glossary/qemu.md

 hide_title: true
 ---

-Qemu is a generic and open source machine emulator and virtualizer
+🔵 Qemu is a generic and open source machine emulator and virtualize.
 It's used when cross building so that created binaries and libs can be automatically loaded and used without host arch versions.

+🟢 Follow link for full Glossary entry

 ---